HunterR0se/pragma/README.md

-# prime
+# Pragma Wallet

-Prime Wallet - a new kind of Crypto wallet.
+A new kind of Crypto wallet.
 Simple.
 Functional.
 Secure.